javascript-obfuscator/javascript-obfuscator/README.md

 The main goal for this option is the ability to use the same global identifier names during obfuscation of multiple sources/files.

 #### Node.js API
+If a `null` value is passed, completely disables the cache.

 If an empty object (`{}`) is passed, enables the writing dictionary of all global original and obfuscated names to the object.
 This object will be accessed through the `getIdentifierNamesCache` method call of `ObfuscationResult` object.

-The result of `getIdentifierNamesCache` call could be next used as `identifierNamesGenerator` option value for using these names during obfuscation of all matched global identifier names of next sources.
+The result of `getIdentifierNamesCache` call could be next used as `identifierNamesGenerator` option value for using these names during obfuscation of all matched **undeclared** global identifier names of next sources.

 Example:
 ```